Subject Expectations: Physical, Social and Health Education (PSHE)

 Who teaches the subject?

-Class teachers deliver planned lessons but SEAL/SMSC is a subject that is taught within the hidden curriculum.
+Class teachers deliver planned lessons but SEAL/SMSC is a subject that is an integral part of our whole curriculum offer

 How is the subject recorded?
 (Which book?
 Photographs?
 How is it evidenced?)